 £50 will provide a child with school meals for a year

-Many local primary schools consist of mud walls, thatched roves and in some cases the shade of a large tree.
-We are just completing the building of our fifth Primary School in Manica village.
+Many local primary schools consist of mud walls, thatched roofs and in some cases the shade of a large tree.
+We have just completed the building of our fifth Primary School in Manica village.
 The schools are built in partnership with local villages who contribute their time, energy and local materials.
 The last three schools have been built by foreman, Abacar Inja who started as an unskilled labourer in the building of our first school in Guludo.

 A video created by Global Angels showing the education projects they have supported...